 Credit cards and ATMs

 Expats applying for a credit card in Israel will need to make an initial deposit, the amount of which will be specified by the bank.
 International credit cards are widely accepted in Israel.
-Israeli credit cards are available that allow only for purchases in Israel and in local currency, as well as international credit cards that can be used worldwide.
-ATMs in Israel's urban centres are widespread and accessible 24 hours a day, but they can be rarer in rural areas.
+Israeli credit cards that allow for purchases in Israel, in local currency only, are available, as well as international credit cards that can be used worldwide.
+ATMs in Israel's urban centres are widespread and accessible 24 hours a day, but they can be less common in rural areas.

 Money transfers in all forms (cheques, cash and money orders) are accepted in most banks in Israel.
 As an alternative to opening a bank account in Israel, clients working or living in Israel have the option to open an international bank account before moving to Israel.
 This allows access to a variety of services, including offshore bank accounts and banking in other currencies.
 Banks such as HSBC, BNP, Barclays and Citibank operate in the country.